hhaggan/f9_tournament/docs/docs/intro.md

 # Introduction

-[Bracket](https://github.com/evroon/bracket) is a tournament system meant to be easy to use.
-Bracket is written in async Python (with [FastAPI](https://fastapi.tiangolo.com)) and [Next.js](https://nextjs.org/) as frontend using the [Mantine](https://mantine.dev/) library.
+[Forte9](https://github.com/evroon/bracket) is a tournament system meant to be easy to use.
+Forte9 is written in async Python (with [FastAPI](https://fastapi.tiangolo.com)) and [Next.js](https://nextjs.org/) as frontend using the [Mantine](https://mantine.dev/) library.